khadni/MVP-AutomatedPortfolioManager/README.md

    **Note**: On testnets, DON-hosted secrets have a maximum Time to Live (TTL) of 72 hours.
 If you need to extend the TTL beyond this period, consider using [secrets hosted in your own GitHub gists](https://docs.chain.link/chainlink-functions/tutorials/api-use-secrets-gist) for your requests.
 For this approach, include your `GITHUB_API_TOKEN` in your `.env` file and use the `updateRequestGists.js` script instead of `updateRequestDon.js`.

+1. Add your `OffChainDataFetcher` contract as a consumer in your Functions subscription ([Chainlink Functions UI](https://functions.chain.link/)).

 ### Create a Time-based upkeep

 1. Register an upkeep to call the `sendRequestCBOR` function on your `OffchainDataFetcher` daily: